 Holland’s water village, the little green Dutch Venice, the Venice of the North – Giethoorn, a village in the province of Overijssel, has a lot of romantic names.
 And it definitely has a lot to offer to all those who want to see a more quiet, green and still Holland.

 The old part of the village has no roads (except for bike lanes).
 All transport is done by water over numerous canals, which make the village very special and spectacular.
-Giethoorn has over 180 bridges that connect the streets and the houses.
+Giethoorn has over 180 bridges that connect the streets and houses.

-Tours to Giethoorn
+Tours to Giethoorn from Amsterdam

 Giethoorn is located 121 kilometers away from Amsterdam.
 A journey from Amsterdam to Giethoorn by public transport will take 2 – 2,5 hours (one way).
 Use 9292.nl planner to find the shortest root from your hotel to Giethoorn.

+There is no train station in Giethoorn.
 If you are travelling from Amsterdam Central, you need to take a train to Zwolle, and then change to the bus №70.
 Your final destination is Bushalte Dominee Hylkemaweg.
-Alternatively you can travel by train to Steenwijk station and then take bus №70 to station Dominee Hylkemaweg.
+Alternatively you can travel by train to Steenwijk station and then take bus №70 to Dominee Hylkemaweg.
 Train tickets are available here >>

-- enjoy your lunch on Grand Cafe Fanfare open terrace (if you are lucky with the weather).
+enjoy your lunch on Grand Cafe Fanfare open terrace (if you are lucky with the weather).
 The place is named after the famous comedy Fanfare, filmed in Giethoorn by the Dutch film maker Bert Haanstra in 1958.
 This movie has actually made Giethoorn a well-known place!

-- explore the outside of village and its corners off the beaten track.
+explore the outside of village and its corners off the beaten track.
 You will see an even more cosy and peaceful face of Giethoorn.

-Accommodation in Giethoorn
+Hotels in Giethoorn

 Making a two-way journey to Giethoorn in one day can be exausting.
 To make your visit in Giethoorn more relaxed and enjoyable we recommend you to book a place to stay.
 Giethoorn offers a wide selection of hotels and B&Bs.
 Staying in a traditional Giethoorn house is definitely something to experience!
-Check prices and availability >>